jmacdotorg/plerd/README.md

 For a brief guide to the template files and how to customize them for your blog, please [see the Plerd wiki on GitHub](https://github.com/jmacdotorg/plerd/wiki/Plerd-template-guide).

+### Tags

+If you define a list of comma-separated tags under a post attribute named `tags`, then Plerd will add the post to those linked from a file named `tags/[tag].html`, relative to the blog's docroot.
+It will also link to that page form `tags/index.html`.

+For example, this attribute would assign three tags to its post:

+    tags: Media, Books I like, 📚

+The default Plerd templates will display links to tag-pages where appropriate.
+Tag pages get their shape from the template named `tags.tt`.

 ### User-defined attributes

 You can add any attributes you'd like to your posts, and then refer to them from your templates via a hash named `attributes` attached to every post object.
 For example, if a post's metadata looks like this: